 It regulates signal transmission and the function of immune cells by the activation of natural killer cells and the formation of signalling molecules (cytokines).
 Selenium deficiency can lead to an increase in susceptibility to bacterial or viral infections like influenza.
 Examples of selenium rich food sources are beef liver, chicken, seafood, soybeans, whole grains etc.

-Copper plays an important role in many critical enzyme functions.
+One of the major trace elements that keeps you healthy is copper as it plays an important role in many critical enzyme functions.
 Even slight deficiencies of copper can lead to compromised immune functions.
 A deficiency of copper in the diet for a prolonged period especially during stages of active growth leads to anaemia, growth retardation, defective keratinization and pigmentation of hair, hypothermia etc.

 In case of severe copper deficiency, the number of neutrophils is also reduced.
 Neutrophils are white blood cells released during allergic reactions, infections or asthma.
 Foods rich in copper are liver, shellfish, dried fruit, milk and milk products, sunflower seeds, sesame seeds, and sun-dried tomatoes.